-Finally, even if the Complaint were construed as a request for a determination by this Court as to whether the unpaid wage claim is nondischargeable and even if the Complaint were not defective, the Complaint is lacking sufficient facts to state a claim for relief.
+If the Court construes the Complaint as a request for a determination by this Court as to whether the unpaid wage claim is nondischargeable, the Complaint is lacking sufficient facts to state a claim for relief.
 The Complaint, unless amended, is, therefore, vulnerable to being dismissed for failure to state a claim for relief, pursuant to Rule 12(b)(6), should a motion for such relief be filed by the Defendants.
 Further, although it appears from the filing of the request to set a hearing, that the Plaintiff has completed all necessary discovery, the discovery period has not yet expired and will not do so until April 19, 2010.
 See BLR 7016-1(b)(2).
-The Defendants also have twenty-one (21) days from the end of the discovery period during which to file a motion for summary judgment.
+Additionally, the Defendants have twenty-one (21) days from the end of the discovery period during which to file a motion for summary judgment.
 See BLR 7056-1(b).
 Until such time has passed, or all parties have informed the Court that discovery has been completed and no dispositive motions will be filed, it is not appropriate to schedule a trial on the Complaint.
 Further, a pre-trial conference must be held and a consolidated pre-trial order prepared prior to the setting of a trial date.